delivered the opinion of the Court.

 Judge Gontrum then cites the testimony of the Eurice Brothers that they had not seen Specifications 1 through 5 when they signed, and then says:

-"* * * There is real doubt in my mind about the matter.
-Why the defendants signed the agrement without checking up on the specifications, *124 I do not know, but they clearly were under the impression that the specifications referred to in the agreement were the specifications they had submitted some time prior and which they had permitted to be redrafted by the attorney for Mr. Ray.
-They both stated with absolute emphasis, and I do not question their veracity, that they were under the impression that the specifications in the agreement were the same which they had prepared."
+“* * * There is real doubt in my mind about the matter.
+Why the defendants signed the agrément without checking up on the specifications, I do not know, but they clearly were under the impression that the specifications referred to in the agreement were the specifications they had submitted some time prior and which they had permitted to be redrafted by the attorney for Mr. Ray.
+They both stated with absolute emphasis, and I do not question their veracity, that they were under the impression that the specifications in the agreement were the same which they had prepared.”

 He concludes by saying that he feels that Mr. and Mrs. Ray were under one impression, and that the Messrs.
 Eurice were under another impression, saying:

-"* * * In my opinion there was an honest mistake; that there was no real meeting of the minds and that the plaintiffs and defendants had different sets of specifications in mind when this agreement was signed.
-The minds of the parties, so different in their approach, to use a mechanical phrase, did not mesh."
+“* * * In my opinion there was an honest mistake; that there was no real meeting of the minds and that the plaintiffs and defendants had different sets of specifications in mind when this agreement was signed.
+The minds of the parties, so different in their approach, to use a mechanical phrase, did. not mesh.”

 It is unnecessary to decide, as we see it, whether there was or was not a mistake on the part of the Eurice Corporation.
 It does strain credulity to hear that the Messrs.
 Eurice, builders all their adult lives and, on their own, successful builders for fifteen years of some twenty houses a year, would sign a simple contract to build a house, after they had read it, without knowing exactly what obligations they were assuming as to specifications requirements.
 The contract clearly referred to the specifications by designation, by number of pages and by date.
 It permits, in terms, no deviations from the specified makes or brands to be incorporated in the house, without the express permission of the owner.
 This would have been unimportant if the Eurice three-page specifications had been intended, since generality and not particularity was the emphasis there.
-Again, the contract could scarcely have intended to incorporate by reference the specifications in the three-page proposal because they were not set forth in a separate *125 writing, but were an integral part of a proposed contract, which itself was undated, and which was of three pages, while the specifications designated in the contract were dated and were stated to be in the contract, five pages.
-Further, it is undisputed that the five pages of February 14th were the seven pages of January 9th, corrected to reflect the deletions and changes made and agreed to by Mr. Ray and Mr. John Eurice.
-The crowning challenge to credulity in finding mistake is the fact that admittedly the contract, the plans and the specifications were all signed at one sitting by the President of the Eurice Corporation at the Loyola Building Association, after they had been signed by Mr. and Mrs. Ray.
+Again, the contract could scarcely have intended to incorporate by reference the specifications in the three-page proposal because they were not set forth in a separate

-If we assume the view as to mistake held by Judge Gontrum, in effect the mistake in the written agreement which prevented its execution by the Eurice Corporation from making it a contract was an unilateral one.
+If we assume the view as to mistake held by Judge' Gontrum, in effect the mistake in the written agreement which prevented its execution by the Eurice Corporation from making it a contract was an unilateral one.
 It consisted, in the opinion of the Court, in the Eurice Corporation thinking it was assenting to its own specifications, while in form it was assenting to the Ray specifications.
 If there was such a mistake, the legal result the Court found to follow, we think does not follow.
+The law is clear, absent fraud, duress or mutual mistake, that one having the capacity to understand a written document who reads and signs it, or, without reading it or having it read to him, signs it, is bound by his signature in law, at least.
+An integrated agreement may not be varied by parol where there is no mutual mistake, nor may the parties place their own interpretation on its meaning or intended meaning.

 Neither fraud nor duress are in the case.
 If there was mistake it was unilateral.
 The Rays intended their specifications to be a part of the contract, and the contract so stated, so the misconception, if it existed, was in the minds of the Messrs.
 Eurice.

 Williston-Contracts (Rev. Ed.), Sec.
-1577 says as to unilateral mistake:
+1577—says as to unilateral mistake:

-"But if a man acts negligently, and in such a way as to justify others in supposing that the *126 terms of the writing are assented to by him and the writing is accepted on that supposition, he will be bound both at law and in equity.
-Accordingly, even if an illiterate executes a deed under a mistake as to its contents, he is bound if he did not require it to be read to him or its object explained."
+“But if a man acts negligently, and in such a way as to justify others in supposing that theterms of the writing are assented to by him and the writing is accepted on that supposition, he will be bound both at law and in equity.
+Accordingly, even if an illiterate executes a deed under a mistake as to its contents, he is bound if he did not require it to be read to him or its object explained.”

 “One who makes a written offer which is accepted, or who manifests acceptance of the terms of a writing which he should reasonably understand to be an offer or proposed contract, is bound by the contract, though ignorant of the terms of the writing or of its proper interpretation.”